mzjb/DeepH-pack/docs/source/installation/installation.rst

 ------------------------------------------------

 One of the supported DFT packages is required to obtain the dataset.
-DeepH-pack supports DFT results made by ABACUS, OpenMX or FHI-aims and will support SIESTA soon.
+DeepH-pack supports DFT results made by ABACUS, OpenMX, FHI-aims or SIESTA, and will support HONPAS soon.

 ABACUS
 ^^^^^^^^^^^^^^^^^^^^^^^^